 empty circles again (serigraph) - by n.i. strane

 any item description that begins with "before his tragic suicide" has my respect. the creators of the sims were insane, and that's relatable to me. but back to the painting-- the design was simple. the colors were impeccable. and as a young homosexual who loved everything rainbow, i put this painting in every child's room. now as an older homosexual, maybe all i need is a life-size recreation of this painting and my life will be complete.

 it is a known fact that this painting was the inspiration for some of andy warhol's most iconic work. some even say it was the inspiration for that photobooth effect on mac computers. the power this piece had reverberates through space and time and continues to inspire millions across the world to this day.

 "david" by delux sculpture

-this sculpture conveys so much... it embodies the raw sexuality inherent in all humans, and at the same time illustrates the humor of taking your pants off in front of another and, not being so bold to assume you'd be having sex, forgetting you wore a goofy pair of underpants that day. a piece that had the ability to both add a touch of class to any room and make the room's inhabitants feel at ease. just exquisite.
+this sculpture embodies the raw sexuality inherent in all humans alongside the humor of taking your pants off in front of another person and, not being so bold to assume you'd be having sex later on, forgetting you wore a goofy pair of underpants that day. a piece that had the ability to both add a touch of class to any room and make the room's inhabitants feel at ease.

 super schlooper bubble blower